 Field-hunting tip

-Look in altered mafic igneous rocks country — that is the host setting where hibbingite typically forms.
+Look in altered mafic igneous rocks country, the host setting where hibbingite typically forms.
 If you start seeing goethite, magnetite, hematite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.